cfoh/UAV-Trajectory-Optimization/README.md

 ```bash
 python uav.py
 ```

-By default, the simulation will run Q-Learning algorithm in animated stateless mode without showing any result on the terminal.
+By default, the simulation will run Q-Learning algorithm in stateless mode with animation.
+The folder also contains the following saved models.
+To see the UAV trajectory produced by the policy of a saved model, simply run the simulation in testing mode.

+- Q-Learning model `Q-Learning-load.json` that has been trained for over 800000 episodes using Q-Learning algorithm.

 ### Scenario Parameters